afrind/draft-rush/draft-kpugin-rush.md

 2 3 5 6` and frame `#4` hasn't arrived after implementation defined timeout,
 thee server SHOULD continue processing frames `5` and `6`.

+It is worth highlighting that in multi stream mode there is a need for a de-jitter function (that introduces latency).
+Also the subsequent processing pipeline should tolerate lost frames, so "holes" in the audio / video streams.

 When the client is done streaming, it sends the `End of Video` frame ({{end-of-video-frame}}) to indicate to the server that there won't be any more data sent.